BelgianSalamander/Steganography/README.md

   - -v : To stop the program from being verbose, use '-v no'

 ### Example
 If we run `python read.py -f "concealed_beehive.jpg"` on the image generated in the previous example, we get the following image.
 Note that this image is of smaller size than the original.
-This is because the program ahd to shrink it to fit it into the bird image
+This is because the program had to shrink it to fit it into the bird image
 ![Revealed Image](assets/steg-out.png)